njmacmurchy96/hardwareid/README.md

 # C#/VB.NET Hardware ID Generator (HWID / HardwareID)
 An API that makes efficient use of the [Windows Management Instrument Win32 Providers](https://msdn.microsoft.com/en-us/library/aa394388(v=vs.85).aspx) to generate a unique identifier (Hardware ID) based upon the properties of the Motherboard, CDROM, BIOS, HDD, GPU, and CPU.
-This APIs main purpose is to allow software to remain locked to one PC (or multiple) depending it's used.
+This APIs main purpose is to allow software to remain locked to one PC (or multiple) depending upon its utilization.

 #### Windows Manage Instruments based on the Win32 Provider Classes (WMI)
 - [Win32_BaseBoard](https://msdn.microsoft.com/en-us/library/aa394072(v=vs.85).aspx)